Supersensitive phase estimation by thermal light in a Kerr-nonlinear interferometric setup: Scenario and analysis principles

-\textbf{Photodetection efficiency:} Numerical investigations of the Fisher information (Fig. \ref{FisherNumThermInEff}) for phase estimation, obtained either from the count difference of the two photon-number resolving detectors of $a_{out}$ and $b_{out}$ in Fig. \ref{SetupParityDetect}(a) or from their complete data, yield the following results for nonlinearity $(\chi=\pi/2)$ and imperfect detectors with efficiency $\eta_\text{det}$: (a) The Fisher information $(F)$ based on complete data from both detectors is always higher than or equal to the Fisher information based on partial data. (b) A decrease in the detection efficiency leads to a fast drop of $F$ and its more pronounced dependence on $\phi$. (c) With perfect detectors $\eta_\text{det}=1$, photodetection on both output channels saturates the QFI limit for thermal input and number input [Fig. \ref{FisherNumThermInEff}], but not for coherent state input [see SI].
-With near-perfect detectors $\eta_\text{det}\geq 0.97$, mean photon numbers being equal, the highest $F$ is reached by thermal states, which then beat the HL and surpass coherent and Fock states consistently with the inequalities in Eq. \eqref{FQforAll}.
+\textbf{Photodetection efficiency:} Numerical investigations of the Fisher information (Fig. \ref{FisherNumThermInEff}) for phase estimation, obtained either from the count difference of the two photon-number resolving detectors of $a_{out}$ and $b_{out}$ in Fig. \ref{SetupParityDetect}(a) or from their complete data, yield the following results for nonlinearity $(\chi=\pi/2)$ and imperfect detectors with efficiency $\eta_\text{det}$: (a) The Fisher information $(F)$ based on complete data from both detectors is always higher than or equal to the Fisher information based on partial data. (b) A decrease in the detection efficiency leads to a fast drop of $F$ and its more pronounced dependence on $\phi$. (c) With perfect detectors $\eta_\text{det}=1$, photodetection on both output channels saturates the QFI limit for thermal- and number-state inputs [Fig. \ref{FisherNumThermInEff}], but not for coherent state input [see Appendix \ref{D}].
+With near-perfect detectors $\eta_\text{det}\geq 0.97$, mean photon numbers being equal, the highest $F$ is reached by thermal states, which then beat the $1/\bar{n}$ limit and surpass coherent and Fock states consistently with the inequalities in Eq. \eqref{FQforAll}.
 For $\eta_\text{det}\leq 0.97$ the order is reversed: the highest $F$ is reached by Fock states and the lowest by thermal.
-Yet, thermal input still beats the SQL for $\eta_{\text{det}} \geq 0.9$ [Fig. S3 in SI].
-We note that the FI, based on parity measurement, reaches the QFI for CK MZI and not for SK MZI [see SI].
+Yet, thermal input still beats the SQL for $\eta_{\text{det}} \geq 0.9$ [Fig. \ref{ThermalDetEff09}].
+We note that the FI based on parity measurement reaches the QFI for CK MZI and not for SK MZI [see Appendix \ref{D}].

-\textbf{Photon loss:} We mimic the loss of photons by a fictitious beam splitter (BS) in one of the interferometer arms before the phase-shifter [Fig. \ref{EntanglementPhotonLoss}(a), inset], in order to check whether the phase sensitivity is reduced by the vacuum noise incurred \cite{Oh2017PRA,Huang2023ResPhys}.
+\textbf{Photon loss:} We mimic the loss of photons by a fictitious beam splitter (BS) in one of the interferometer arms before the phase-shifter [Fig. \ref{EntanglementPhotonLoss}, inset], in order to check whether the phase sensitivity is reduced by the vacuum noise incurred \cite{Oh2017PRA,Huang2023ResPhys}.
 This loss is given by the BS reflectivity, $\eta_\text{Loss}=\sin^2\theta$; $\tan^2\theta$ being the intensity splitting ratio.
-The phase error obtained for thermal input to either SK or CK MZI grows with the loss of photons, but the minimal error still beats the SQL up to 25\% loss in the interferometer arm, thus featuring high resilience to loss.
+The phase error obtained for thermal input in either SK or CK MZI grows with the loss of photons, but the minimal error still beats the SQL up to 25\% loss in the interferometer arm, thus featuring high resilience to loss.